Our Approach to Care

 - Close your eyes, breathe deeply into your abdomen and think about a calming thought, word or object.
 If you have trouble staying focused, try repeating a word or sound over and over.
 (Some people find it helpful to play soft music while meditating.)

-The Gaylord Outpatient Pulmonary Rehabilitation Program will help you develop techniques to minimize your fatigue and episodes of breathlessness.
+Our Outpatient Pulmonary Rehabilitation Program will help you develop techniques to minimize your fatigue and episodes of breathlessness.
 For example …

 - Plan your day.
 Do the most important activities while you have the most energy.
 Don’t do high-energy activities back-to-back.
-Use lightweight pots and pans for cooking.
-Keep frequently used dishes out, rather than putting them away.

 - Put everything you need in one spot before starting an activity.
 You won’t have to get up as often.

 - Reduce shopping stress by keeping grocery bags light and easy to carry.
-If you have someone to carry them for you, consider buying nonperishables in bulk, so you won’t have to shop as often.

 Absolutely.
 Smoking causes or worsens many lung-related diseases including cancer, COPD (chronic obstructive pulmonary disease), emphysema and chronic bronchitis.
 Smoking also worsens asthma symptoms among children and teens.
 Quitting will provide both immediate and long-term benefits to your health.
 Several cessation treatments are available.
 Choose one that works best for you.
 For more information, call 1-800-QUIT NOW (784-8669).